mamupaxs/mamupaxs/README.md

  REQUIREMENTS
 -------------------------------------------------------------
 This code requires a Fortran compiler and a Python 3 installation.
-The Python packages vegas, Numpy and F2PY should be available.
+The Python packages vegas and Numpy (its new versions include F2PY) should be available.
+The ninja build system is also required by Numpy-F2PY.
 Optionally, MPI can be used for parallelizing the Monte Carlo integration.
 For using this option, the mpi4py Python module is also required.